Catholic Activity: Fourteen Holy Helpers

 (1) St. George (April 23rd), soldier-martyr.
 Invoked for protection for domestic animals and against herpetic diseases.
 Also patron of soldiers, England, Portugal, Germany, Aragon, Genoa and Venice.
 He is pictured striking down a dragon.

-St. Blaise was a native of Sebaste in Armenia and became bishop of his native city.
+St. Blaise was a native of Sebaste in Armenia.
+It is thought he was a physician and later was ordained and priest and became bishop of his native city.
 He had to go into hiding to escape continual persecution, but was finally arrested, atrociously tortured and put to death, under Licinius, in 316.
 His cult spread rapidly in both East and West, and many cures were attributed to him, notably that of a child who was suffocating through a fish bone being caught in his throat.
 According to legend, he was a healer of men and animals.
 He is invoked for all throat afflictions, and on his feast two candles are blessed with a prayer that God will free from all such afflictions and every ill all those who receive this blessing.

 (3) St. Erasmus (also St. Elmo) (June 2nd), bishop and martyr.
 He is invoked against diseases of the stomach and intestine, protection for domestic animals and patron of sailors.
 He is pictured with his entrails wound around a windlass.